tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * WWE holds [another house show](@/e/wwe/2013-04-27-wwe-raw-house-show.md) in Poland, this time in Łódź.
 * DDW holds their [ninth event](@/e/ddw/2013-10-25-ddw-9.md), infamous for very low attendance.
 This prompts Straceniec and Jędruś Bułecka to leave the organization and return to Głuchołazy, planning something new.
 * PXW, the backyard from Głuchołazy, folds.
+* Mine City Wrestling is revealed to public in December.

 #### 2014